SRTLab/srt-cookbook/docs/apps/ffmpeg.md

 # FFmpeg

 FFmpeg supports SRT protocol out of the box.
-But it needs to be built with `-enable-protocol=libsrt` to include SRT.
+But it needs to be built with the configure flag `--enable-libsrt` to include SRT.

 Refer to [FFmpeg's Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide) for build instructions for your platform.